Pankh

 Pankh is a 2010 Bollywood film written and directed by Sudipto Chattopadhyaya and starring Bipasha Basu, Lilette Dubey, Mahesh Manjrekar, Ronit Roy, Sanjeeda Sheikh and newcomers Maradona Rebello and Amit Purohit.
 The film was released on 2 April 2010.
-The film is reportedly based on the case of child actor Ahsaas Channa, who's apparently a girl passed off as a boy in movies like Kabhi Alvida Naa Kehna and Vaastu Shastra, and also based on South-Indian actress Sujitha, who has appeared as a boy in movies when she was a child artist.
+The film is reportedly based on the case of child actor Ahsaas Channa, who's apparently a girl passed off as a boy in movies like Kabhi Alvida Naa Kehna and Vaastu Shastra, and also based on South-Indian actress Sujitha, who has appeared as a boy in movies during her initial career as a child artist.

 Plot

 The film is about a child artist who played female roles in films as Baby Kusum.
 As an adult, he wants to play hero roles.
 Baby Kusum is actually a boy, masquerading as a girl.
 He was named Jerry, and then renamed as Master Jai for the movies.
 He and his mother, Mary (Lilette) have a turbulent relationship.
 The boy's family is poor and wants to make it big.
 His parents put pressure on him and ridicule him.
 He becomes a drug addict who spends all his time at home.
 Eventually, he creates an imaginary character he is in love with named Nandini [Bipasha Basu] who taunts him, fights with him, and questions his every move.
 Jerry is made to face the camera again as a young man, which leads to the final catastrophe.
 The film highlights the common practice in the Indian film industry of casting children in roles contrary to their natural genders.